 13. Place Floor Fans in Key Locations

-You can also feel cooler and increase your AC’s effectiveness with a few strategically placed floor fans.
+You can also feel cooler and increase your AC’s effectiveness with a few strategically placed floor fans:

-Fans at the top or bottom of the stairs, at the end of hallways, and blowing through open living spaces can help circulate AC and create a pleasantly cooling breeze within your home.
-You can adjust the fan speed according to the temperature outside, going at top speed during the hottest part of the day.
+- Fans at the top or bottom of the stairs, at the end of hallways, and blowing through open living spaces can help circulate AC and create a pleasantly cooling breeze within your home.

 Keep Out the Sunshine

-Your home absorbs heat in the summer not just from the air but also from the sun’s rays.
+Your home absorbs heat in the summer, not just from the air but also from the sun’s rays.
 The more sunlight hits the house, the warmer your home will become.

 Therefore, preventing sunshine from hitting your home’s roof, windows, and walls can save money and help you keep cool by keeping that ambient heat outdoors.